 To do this, the neuropsychologist uses a set of tests that put the brain into action.

-For example, to measure the ability to memorize new information, the neuropsychologist might ask the client to try to memorize a long list of words.
+For example, to measure the ability to memorize new information, the neuropsychologist might ask his client to try to memorize a long list of words.

 To measure the ability to stay attentive and focused on a teacher talking in class, the neuropsychologist might ask a young person to listen to a long, boring audio message while reacting at specific moments to prove that he or she is indeed listening.